The Idiot Weekly

 The Idiot Weekly (1958–1962) was a radio program made by the Australian Broadcasting Commission.

-Background

-Transcriptions of The Goon Show were broadcast on Australian radio from late 1955.
+Episodes of The Goon Show were broadcast on Australian radio from late 1955.
 When Spike Milligan visited his parents in Woy Woy in 1958, the Australian Broadcasting Commission signed him for a series of radio comedy broadcasts.
 They hoped for a local equivalent of The Goon Show with an Australian slant to it, but without Peter Sellers and Harry Secombe.

 Format and characters

 The format was very similar to The Goon Show, with Milligan recycling or adapting scripts and jokes for the new show.
 The show contained typical Goonish humour and some of Milligan's Goon Show characters, notably Eccles, made regular appearances.
 However it was distinctly Australian with plots translated to Australian locations and frequent references to topical events and Australian political figures of the time.

 The closing credits were "a radio reading of The Idiot Weekly" with the actors credited as "Headlines by.." or "Cartoons by..." and the producer credited as a sub-editor.